You will not be allowed to compare more than 4 products at a time

 Frequently Asked Questions

-- Q: How do I prepare syrup from Hypothermias Lemon Lime flavor concentrate?
-A: To prepare syrup, mix four ounces of the Hypothermias Lemon Lime flavor concentrate with five pounds of sugar and fill with approximately half a gallon of filtered water to the gallon mark.
-Stir well to combine.
+- Q: How do I prepare the syrup from the concentrate?
+A: To prepare the syrup, mix four ounces of concentrate with five pounds of sugar and fill with water to one gallon.

-- Q: Can I use alternative sweeteners with this concentrate?
-A: Yes, you can use alternative sweeteners such as agave syrup or sugar substitutes when mixing the Hypothermias Lemon Lime flavor concentrate to create your syrup.
+- Q: Can I use alternative sweeteners with the concentrate?
+A: Yes, you can use alternative sweeteners such as high fructose corn syrup or pure cane sugar with the concentrate.